zed-industries/zed/docs/src/assistant/assistant.md

 - [Using Commands](./commands.md): Explore slash commands that enhance the Assistant's capabilities and future extensibility.

 - [Prompting & Prompt Library](./prompting.md): Learn how to write and save prompts, how to use the Prompt Library, and how to edit prompt templates.

-- [Context Servers](./context-servers.md): Learn how to add custom slash commands implemented in external codebases with the Context Server Protocol.

-  - [Model Context Protocol](./model-context-protocol.md): Read the full specification of the Model Context Protocol that Context Servers follow to interface with the Assistant.